2023 Best Value Allied Health Professions Associate Degree Schools in Ohio

 Washington State Community College came in at #9 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Ohio ranking.
 WSCC is a small public school located in the rural area of Marietta.

-In-state tuition fees for undergraduate students at WSCC are $4,128 per year.
+The average tuition and fees for an in-state undergraduate at WSCC are $4,128 a year.
 Allied Health majors at WSCC take out an average of $17,062 in student loans while working on their Associate Degree.

 In-state tuition fees for undergraduate students at UC Clermont College are $6,364 per year.
 After completing their Associate Degree, allied health graduates from UC Clermont College carry an average student debtload of $17,359.

-UC Clermont College excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Professions Associate Degree Trade Schools in Ohio list.
+UC Clermont College also claimed a spot on our Best Allied Health Professions Associate Degree Trade Schools in Ohio list.
+It’s in the top 20% of all schools in this category.

-Read full report on Allied Health Professions at University of Cincinnati - Clermont College
+Full Allied Health Professions at University of Cincinnati - Clermont College Report

 Best Value Allied Health Professions Colleges in the Great Lakes Region